Reading at Seabrook Church of England Primary School

 - Rocket The Reading Rabbit – The EYFS and KS1 classes have a ‘Rocket The Reading Rabbit’ reading mascot who visits a different child’s house each evening to share a bedtime story with their family.

 - Author visits – Local authors are invited in to share their books – a super opportunity for the children to become inspired by real authors and to ask questions.
+We also join online author sessions wherever possible.

 - Library visits – Children are taken on trips to the local library.
 They are also encouraged to take part in school holiday competitions/reading initiatives run by local libraries.